 4. Come in to our office to see us and have a chat, face to face.
 It is important to note here that the Disability Support Services team are often out of the office speaking to people in their homes, so it might be worth contacting them first to make a time that is suitable to you.

-The Tasmanian Community Referral Service (TCRS) will talk to you and make an assessment about your eligibility for this type of funding.
-If you are eligible, the TCRS will then send a referral on to an organisation that is able to help you with your specific needs.
+The Tasmanian Community Care Referral Service (TCCRS) will talk to you and make an assessment about your eligibility for this type of funding.
+If you are eligible, the TCCRS will then send a referral on to an organisation, such as Community Based Support, that’s able to help you with your specific needs.
 If you want to, you can ask for your information to be passed on to Community Based Support (CBS) and we will do whatever we can to help you.

 Do you need more support than the Home and Community Care program can provide?